-I am an archaeologist who by day conducts geophysical surveys and also by day has a long standing research interest in Pompeii.
-I have just returned to the UK after a very happy 19 years of living and working in Italy and am just settling into London life.
+I am an archaeologist who has returned to the UK after an extraordinary 19 years of living and working in Italy and I am happily settling into London life.

-I have just completed a PhD and been awarded a doctorate (University of Southampton) based on the fieldwork I undertook for The British School at Rome’s Pompeii Project under the direction of Prof. Andrew Wallace-Hadrill.
+I completed a PhD and was awarded a doctorate (University of Southampton) based on the results of the fieldwork I undertook for the British School at Rome’s Pompeii Project under the direction of Prof. Andrew Wallace-Hadrill.
 My research involved the design and implementation of a system to record standing buildings.
 This then formed the basis for the chronological analysis of a block of houses (Insula 9, Region I) with a view to understanding the development of a group of non-elite houses through time.

 And yes you may call me Dr Hay.
 I’m utterly fine with that.
 Really.